matelakat/virtual-hypervisor/README.md

 =================================
 Generate an Answerfile
 ----------------------
-The answerfile could be generated, by:
+The answerfile could be generated to the standard output, by:

-    ./scripts/generate_answerfile.sh > answers
+    ./scripts/generate_answerfile.sh dhcp > answers

+Please run the command to see the various options available.

 Generate the ISO
 ----------------